MEET YOUR COURSE TRAINERS

 BIO

 I’ve been training therapists for over ten years now, bringing ecopsychology, myth and ritual, symbol and metaphor to the game in a process of mutual evolution.
-I feel very privileged to have spent the same amount of time studying the ways people make meaning and helping people to unlearn some of the bad habits we get with modern socialisation.
+I feel very privileged to help people make meaning and unlearn some of the bad habits we internalise with modern socialisation.
 This way we can make space for mysterious, wonderful, synchronicities, realisations and access points to the sacred every day.

 Cassie Sell